hedzr/cmdr/README.md

 Since v2.0.3, loaders had been splitted as a standalone repo so that we can keep cmdr v2 smaller and independer.
 See the relevant subproject [cmdr-loaders](https://github.com/hedzr/cmdr-loaders)[^5].

 Since v2.1.12, we did main alternative features like autocompletion generating, manpage reading and generating, and made quite a lot of fixes and improvments.
 Now the main APIs come to stable.

+Since v2.1.26, we added `App.FromStruct(structValue, opts...)` to build the command system from a struct-value, which deconstructs the given struct's definitions and constrcts the cmd-sys.
+For more detail, see also []

 The full-functional tests and examples are moved into [cmdr-tests](https://github.com/hedzr/cmdr-tests).